 You can find an actual list of sensors here: Sensors

 NetCrunch receives syslog and web message by default, even from nodes that are not in the Atlas.
 All you need to configure is the extenal source to send a message to NetCrunch.

-NetCrunch receives webhook message via HTTP POST request.
-You can quickly send notifications to NetCrunch using Amazon SNS service or you can use
+NetCrunch receives a webhook message via an HTTP POST request.
+You can quickly send notifications to NetCrunch using Amazon SNS service, or you can use

 curl from a command line.

 With NetCrunch, you can start monitoring in minutes.
 Discovery and policies make initial setup a breeze.
 It can be a bit too fast for some.
 We quite often hear users asking: "That's it?".
 Yes indeed.
 We value your time.